Coming August 2-3 to the Kansas Expocentre -

-Click on links for ride flyer and ride registration form:
+Click on the links for the ride flyer and the registration form:

 A group of Kansas equestrians and trail riders have been successful in chartering a Kansas chapter of Back Country Horsemen of America!
 Especially in travels to western states, riders see evidence of the work this group does to keep public trails open to equestrians.
 It’s not uncommon to head into a remote campground in Colorado, Wyoming, or New Mexico and find trails and corrals built by the local BCHA chapter.